 Beyond the timeline visualization, Kronosphere has a robust search engine.
 Users can search the full content of text documents, as well as keywords associated with any media type.
 File name can also be searched in combination with the latter or separately.
 Users can optionally narrow their search to a particular category of files, such as images or movies.
 The searchable time span is set by the user, which is accomplished by navigating the timeline to a particular period.
-As the user adjusts the timeline, either by panning or zooming, the search is dynamically updated.
+As the user adjusts the timeline, either by panning or zooming, the search is automatically re-executed.
+Using these features, a user may select a file type, provide a keyword and navigate to a particular time extent, with each step narrowing the results.